devel0x/electronero/README.md

 electronero-wallet-cli compile_contract Counter.sol
 ```

-Deploy the resulting runtime bytecode:
+Deploy the compiled bytecode (you can also pass the Solidity file directly):

 ```bash
 electronero-wallet-cli deploy_contract Counter.bin